Marleau scores in OT, surging Sharks top Kings 4-3 - WHIZ News

-Timo Meier scored twice and Erik Karlsson had a goal and an assist for the Sharks, who have won nine of 10.
-Kevin Labanc added two assists, and Martin Jones made 33 saves.
+Timo Meier scored twice and Erik Karlsson had a goal and an assist for the Sharks, who have won three in a row in overtime.
+Labanc added two assists, and Martin Jones made 33 saves.

-Anze Kopitar, Dustin Brown and Adrian Kempe scored for the Kings, who have lost three of four.
-Jonathan Quick stopped 21 shots.

-Marleau scored when Quick tried to knock away a deflected shot by Labanc, only to send it to the veteran forward for a shot into an open net.
+Marleau scored when Jonathan Quick tried to knock away a deflected shot by Kevin Labanc, only to send it to the veteran forward for a shot into an open net.
+It was Marleau’s 99th game-winning goal for San Jose, which propelled the Sharks to their ninth victory in 10 games.

+It also was Marleau’s 556th career goal, tying Johnny Bucyk for 27th place.

+“Any game-winner is special, but yeah,” Marleau said when asked if scoring to beat the Kings carried extra weight.
+“You know these guys were battling.
+These are points that we need to keep moving up.”

+The Sharks started the season 4-10-1 but have climbed back to where they expected to be.
+However, they were upset with having to play extra hockey after failing to hold onto a 3-0 lead.

-Kopitar tied the game 3-all at 12:52 of the third period on the rebound of Alex Iafallo’s shot.
+Anze Kopitar tied the game 3-all at 12:52 of the third period on the rebound of Alex Iafallo’s shot.
+Adrian Kempe started the Kings’ rally by scoring at 18:59 of the second, and Dustin Brown made it 3-2 at 8:31 of the third.

+“It wasn’t our best last period,” Meier said.
+“I think we could have managed the score better.
+I thought we played real well the first 40 minutes.
+Yeah, we gave ‘em too much in the third, but credit to the guys, we found a way to get another two points.
+I think we could have done it over 60 minutes, but we found a way.”

+Kings defenseman Alec Martinez was taken to the hospital after he was cut on the right arm by a skate in the third period, a team spokesman said.

+Martinez made a headfirst dive to bat away a loose puck and was cut just above the glove by the skate of Melker Karlsson when the Sharks forward lost his balance.

+“It’s obviously not a good situation, but that’s all I can really give you right now,” Kings coach Todd McLellan said.
+“If I had any more, I’d share it with you.”

-The Sharks took a 1-0 lead 5:53 into the first on Karlsson’s third goal.
+Karlsson put the Sharks ahead 5:53 into the first with his third goal.

 Logan Couture had the primary assist, his eighth assist and 11th point during a seven-game streak.